zhxu33/ecs170_project/README.md

 Open http://localhost:5000 to view it in your browser.

 ## dataset
-Contains the original dataset/models pulled from [Kaggle](https://pages.github.com/).
+Contains the original dataset/models pulled from [Kaggle]([https://pages.github.com/](https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence/data).
 Since the zipped file size is too large, the dataset has to be added in locally.

-The dataset can also be downloaded [here](https://file.io/j964kvgYlzKA).
-Insert **emirhan_human_dataset.zip** in **model/** and unzip it there.
+Download **archive.zip** from [Kaggle]([https://pages.github.com/](https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence/data).
+Unzip it and insert **emirhan_human_dataset** to **model/**.

 ## model/